ReadyTalk/gradle-projectinfo-plugin/README.md

     apply plugin: 'projectinfo'

+You can then add a dependsOn relationship to your `war` or `jar` task to the `projectInfo` task.

+    war.dependsOn projectInfo

 Optionally, you may configure the name of the project injected into the `project.properties` file, or set the git repository URL using the `projectInfo` configuration Closure.